 3. Water the Seed, Cover With Plastic Wrap, and Set Aside to Germinate

 Once most of the excess water has drained out of the tub, set it on your Styrofoam tray to prevent dripping.

-Cover the tub lightly with plastic wrap to hold moisture in.
+Cover the tub lightly with plastic wrap, or place tub and all into a clear plastic bag, to hold moisture in.